 Warning Signs of Toxic Relationships

 Toxicity can exist in any relationship, including those with family, friends, or coworkers.
 Admittedly, no relationship can be completely tension-free, but toxic relationships are different than just difficult relationships.
-Toxic relationships make you feel undervalued, misunderstood, demeaned, even abused.
+Toxic relationships make you feel undervalued, misunderstood, demeaned, and even abused.
 At its core, a toxic relationship is abusive and can damage your mental and emotional health.

 To assess whether you are in a toxic relationship, ask yourself when you are with a person, do you feel emotionally drained or undervalued?
 Do they make you feel worse about yourself?
 Do you feel emotionally safe?
 Has there been constant drama and angst, but little sense of security or contentment in this relationship?
 Do you feel this person can change to improve this relationship for the better?